Candyman (film series)

+The Candyman franchise evolved through different production periods, mirroring the transformations in the horror genre as well as the alterations in the cultural backgrounds.
+The original movie of 1992 was so successful that TriStar Pictures and Propaganda Films continued with plans for more sequels, which were to unravel the myth more but were under the usual mid-90s horror creative restrictions.
+The 2021 relaunch co-produced by Monkeypaw Productions and MGM, brought the folklore back but this time with an emphasis on current-day racial and social issues, thus, making a comeback to the series' initial intellectual and political origins.

 Films

 Candyman (1992)

-Candyman, the first film in the series, is a 1992 slasher film, serving as a loose adaptation of the Clive Barker's 1985 short story "The Forbidden" of the collection Books of Blood.
+Candyman, the first film in the series, is a 1992 horror film, serving as a loose adaptation of Clive Barker's 1985 short story "The Forbidden" of the collection Books of Blood.
 The film follows a graduate student, Helen Lyle, who is studying urban legends along with her colleague Bernadette.

-She takes strong interest in learning about a mysterious hook-handed murderer coined as "The Candyman" in the Cabrini Green urban project dwelling which many of the residents feared he lived behind the mirrors and the walls of the apartments randomly killing them 'gutting' them with his hook after chanting his name 5 times in a mirror.
+She takes a strong interest in learning about a mysterious hook-handed murderer coined as "The Candyman" in the Cabrini Green urban project dwelling which many of the residents feared lived behind the mirrors and the walls of the apartments randomly killing them 'gutting' them with his hook after chanting his name 5 times in a mirror.
 Helen becomes intrigued by the mythical story that she jokingly summons him in denial and disbelief, later to learn who was really behind the mirror, questioning her reality.

 Candyman: Farewell to the Flesh (1995)

 Farewell to the Flesh is the second film in the series.
 The film follows the story of a school teacher, Annie Tarrant, who comes to learn about her family's past after losing her father due to his obsession with the Candyman.
 She denies his existence after hearing her students talk about him and learning that one of her students was obsessed with him.
-She speaks his name to prove he does not exist, but later finds out who Candyman really is.
+She speaks his name to prove he does not exist, but later finds out who Candyman is.